davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 ### ElastiCache Solution Architectures

 - DB cache
-  1. Application attempts to read data from the cache, a cache-hit will reutrn the data.
+  1. Application attempts to read data from the cache, a cache-hit will return the data.
   2. A cache-miss, will load the data from the database back to the application.
   3. The application will write the data to the cache for future requests to use.
   4. An invalidation strategy is required, to keep data roughly in sync with the DB.